AztechMC/Modern-Industrialization/docs/ADDING_MACHINES.md

 builder.fluidFuels() // This will make the generator accept any fluid fuels with their standard EU/mb value (same fuels as the diesel generator) builder.furnaceFuels() // This will make the generator any combustible items.
-The EU/item is 20 x the number of burning ticks. builder.item("minecraft:coal", 100) // This will make the generator accept coal and generate 100 EU/item builder.fluid("minecraft:lava", 10) // This will make the generator accept lava and generate 10 EU/mb
+The EU/item is 20 x the number of burning ticks. builder.item("minecraft:coal", 100) // This will make the generator accept coal and generate 100 EU/item.
+Cannot be combined with furnaceFuels(). builder.fluid("minecraft:lava", 10) // This will make the generator accept lava and generate 10 EU/mb.
+Cannot be combined with fluidFuels().

 // multiple fuels can be added ex: builder.item("minecraft:coal", 100).fluid("minecraft:lava", 10);